-Social partners will continue their efforts to increase the quality of education and research, both with respect to the educational organisation and to the staff.
-The joint target of the social partners is to facilitate universities of applied sciences to provide high-quality education and research.
-This requires motivated and highly qualified staff and an educational organisation that has a professional culture and stimulates its staff in the best possible way to contribute to both education and research.

-The HR policy of the universities of applied sciences must effect this development and enable the universities of applied sciences to cope with the ongoing changes in society and the demands made by society.

-The collective agreement will have to be geared, as much as possible and both in form and in content, to the education and research policy of the university of applied sciences.
-The collective agreement should be set up in such a way that this policy will be facilitated and stimulated and it should be an expression of the joint responsibility of employer and employee to see to it that the employee may enjoy his work, maintain his professionalism and support his sustainable employability.
+Parties to the collective agreement will continue their efforts to increase the quality of education and research, both with respect to educational organisation and to staff.
+This requires motivated and well-educated employees and an educational organization with a professional culture that stimulates employees to contribute, to a maximum extent, to education and research.
+The HR policy of the universities of applied sciences must ensure this development and enable the universities of applied sciences to cope with the ongoing changes in society and the demands posed by society.
+The collective agreement should be geared, as much as possible and both in form and in content, to the education and research policy of the university of applied sciences.
+The collective agreement should be set up in such a way that this policy is facilitated and stimulated and it must express the joint responsibility of employer and employee to ensure that the employee can take pleasure in his work, maintain his professionalism and support his sustainable employability.
+Moreover, the parties to the collective agreement seek a collective arrangements that really work and that take good employment practices and being a good employee as a starting point.